 -

-Assisting banking data holders to understand and comply with their obligations under the CDR Rules and Standards
+Assisting data holders in the banking and non-bank lenders sectors to understand and comply with their obligations under the CDR Rules and Standards

 -